pelevesque/MIDI-Make/README.md

 #### time-division

-The time-division parameter can be set to quarter for quarter-notes, or to frame.
+The time-division parameter can be set to quarter for quarter notes, or to frame.
 The default is quarter.

 ```raku